ParclLabs/parcllabs-python/README.md

 ## Sign Up for an API Key

 To use the Parcl Labs API, you need an API key.
 To get an API key, sign up at [ParclLabs](https://dashboard.parcllabs.com/signup).
+In the subsequent examples, the API key is stored in the `PARCLLABS_API_KEY` environment variable.

 ## Examples